rchivist/deepdive/C/Lesson_3.md

 1 += i;
 ```

-Same applies to other arithmetic operators, but here we focus on increment (add) and decrement (subtract).
+Same applies to other arithmetic operators, Why?
+Whoever made the C language decided that it'll be possible so that's that, but here we focus on increment (add) and decrement (subtract).

 ```c
 i++; // Add one to i (post-increment)